5 août 2025

 At e.g. the German level, an appointment obligation can be found, for example, in Section 25b of the German Banking Act (KWG).
 According to this provision, when using outsourcing companies with a registered office in a third country, it must be contractually ensured that the outsourcing company appoints a domestic delivery agent to whom notifications and deliveries can be made by the competent federal institution.

-Overall, it can be said that the European legislator more and more regards the representative as an important component of its regulations.
-Whereas initially there was hardly any provision for the representative's own liability, in more recent laws there is an increasing number of provisions which also stipulate the representative's liability.
-It is therefore to be expected that the EU legislator will provide for the liability of the representative in future legislation.
+Overall, it can be said that the EU legislature regards the representative as an important component of its (digital) regulations.
+Whereas initially there was hardly any provision for the representative's own liability, in more recent laws there has been an increasing number of provisions which also stipulate the representative's liability.
+Also, increasingly, the place where the representative resides decides upon the applicable Member State law/competent Member State authority.
+Thus, the appointment of a representative may in some cases serve to determine a “one stop shop” within the EU, whereas a lack of an appointment would often-times mean that all regulators in the EU could consider themselves competent.

 par plusieurs auteurs